-Figure 2.
-Scatterplot of a simulated sample for d=2
+FIGURE 2.
+Scatterplot of a simulated sample for d = 2

 For this DGP, we compared the precision of the density estimate between our Bernstein-Gaussian mixture model (BG) and the multivariate Normal mixture model (MVN).
-In the BG implementation, we used the Neal (2000) Algorithm 8 for the marginals and a multivariate version of the Petrone (1999a) algorithm for the copula part, compiled using Intel fortran 95 on a 2.8 GHz Unix machine.
-For the MVN implementation, we used the DPpackage in R (Jara, Hanson, Quintana, Müller, and Rosner, 2011) on a 3.0 GHz Windows machine.
-In each case we drew 10,000 MCMC steps with a 1,000 burnin section.
-Each case took in the order of hours to run.
+We used the Neal (2000) Algorithm 8 for all Gaussian mixtures.
+For the copula part in BG we utilized a multivariate version of the Petrone (1999a) algorithm with a Bush and MacEachern (1996) resampling step (see Technical Appendix B for details).
+For each BG and MVN we drew 10,000 MCMC steps with a 1,000 burnin section.
+Each case took in the order of hours to run when compiled using Intel fortran 95 on a 2.8 GHz Unix machine.
 Past the burnin section the Markov chain draws were very stable regardless of the length of additional output and hence we have not performed an explicit comparison per unit of run time; what matters is the precision of each estimate provided that each can be obtained relatively quickly.
-For each model, we computed the mean absolute deviation (MAD) measure as the absolute value difference between the DGP density and the estimated density evaluated at each data point and summed over the data.
-The results, averaged over 10 different samples from the DGP, for 2, 3 and 4 dimensional densities, are presented in Table 1 below.
+For each model, we computed the mean absolute deviation (MAD) measure as the absolute value difference between the DGP density and the estimated density evaluated at vectors of an equispaced grid with 50 grid points in each dimension over the interval [-7, 7] and summed over the grid points.
+The results, for sample sizes 250, 500, 750, 1,000, 2,000 and 3,000, averaged over 10 different samples from the DGP, for 2, 3 and 4 dimensional densities, are presented in Table 1 below.

-As the results indicate, the BG mixture model improved on the MVN mixture model by reducing the MAD measure to less than a half, with the rate of improvement increasing with higher dimensionality of the underlying density.
-This outcome can be visually corroborated by examining the plots of the two dimensional MVN estimate and BG estimate in Figures 3 and 4 below.
+As the results indicate, the BG mixture model improves on the MVN mixture model by reducing the MAD measure by up to a third, though the reduction abates with higher sample sizes and dimensions.
+The improvement can be visually corroborated by examining the plots of the two dimensional MVN estimate and BG estimate in Figures 3 and 4 below.
 The DGP is based on four clusters of skewed multivariate Normal density kernels centered around a Normal kernel.
 The MVN estimate in Figure 3 concentrates very few multivariate Normal kernels in the cluster locations and appears to misrepresent the degree of skewness in the DGP.
 Moreover, the relative weights of the estimated clusters apparent from the 3D density plot does not reflect well the DGP cluster weights.
 In contrast, the contour plot of the BG estimate in Figure 4 appears to capture more accurately the degree of skewness present in at least three of the estimated clusters.
 Their height in the 3D density plot seems to reflect their relative equal weight similarly to the DGP.
 Furthermore, the BG nonparametrically estimated copula function is given in Figure 5.